cheresandreea/Faculty/MPP/README.md

 - Create, update and delete reviews
 - View reviews sorted and paginated
 - Chart displaying materials used for collars
-- Note: Initial collar data is generated using the Faker library for demonstration purposes.
+- Note: Initial data is generated using the Faker library for demonstration purposes.

 ## Technologies Used